lizhanmit/learning-notes/pig-note/pig-note.md

 Apache Pig provides an API to integrate Apache Hive using the Hive metastore called HCatalog.

-Execute Pig script in command: `pig �CuseHCatalog employeeprocess.pig`
+Execute Pig script in command: `pig -useHCatalog employeeprocess.pig`

 If you do not use the `-useHCatalog` option then Pig will go through an exception of not recognizing `HCatLoader` or `HCatStorer`.